emilyfehl5-glitch/Hello-World-/README.md

 6. [ADDITIONAL INFORMATION](#additional-information-)

 ## PROJECT TITLE ‼️
-"Hello-World Sample - My First Repository"
+"Hello-World - My First Repository"

 ## DESCRIPTION 📝
 Practicing on GitHub by creating a sample repository!
 I'm learning a lot by playing around with creating this repository!